dippy2214/Unity-Audio-Visualiser/README.md

 (apologies for the low quality pictures of my laptop, these were the only pictures I thought to take through the development of this project, and since I didn't upload this project to github while making it the older versions have been lost).

+Now that we have a working concept for the band system, it's time to expand.

+### 📈 Expanding The Systems